 2018 National Science Week

-This year we’re heading west and continuing to encourage Queenslanders to celebrate National Science Week.
+This year we travelled to Longreach to encourage Queenslanders to get involved in science to celebrate National Science Week.

 National Science Week is Australia’s annual celebration of science and technology where thousands of individuals–from students to scientists to chefs and musicians–take part in more than 2000 science events across the nation.

-Officially taking place from 11-19 August 2018, this year’s theme is ‘Game changers and change makers’.
+Officially taking place from 11-19 August 2018, this year’s school theme is ‘Game changers and change makers’.

 STEM Pop-up in Longreach

-We are visiting Longreach on Monday 13 and 14 August to inspire the community with science and technology.
+We visited Longreach on Monday 13 and 14 August to inspire the community with science and technology.

-As well as training, there will be informative and entertaining sessions including:
+As well as training, there was informative and entertaining sessions including:

 - Corals in the Outback – a virtual reality experience that will connect children with the reef plus presentations and displays to show them what they can do to help save reefs from afar